Besthomecare/HomeSweetHomeCareSite-/replit.md

 ## Overview

 This is a full-stack web application for Home Sweet Home Care, a compassionate in-home care service provider serving seniors in Sarasota, Manatee County, and Lakewood Ranch, Florida.
-The application combines a modern React frontend with an Express.js backend, utilizing PostgreSQL for data storage and featuring innovative AI companionship services alongside traditional care offerings.
+The application combines a modern React frontend with an Express.js backend, utilizing PostgreSQL for data storage and featuring traditional in-home care services with a focus on senior-friendly design and accessibility.

 ## System Architecture